Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 A: Manual folding knives with blades under 3.5" are legal in most U.S. states.
 Local ordinances vary, though — especially in cities.
 Google "[your city/state] knife carry laws" before you buy.

 You don't need to spend $100+ on your first EDC knife.
-The picks on this list — from the $25 CRKT Squid to the $45 Civivi Elementum — cover every kind of budget buyer, every use case, and every level of experience.
+The picks on this list cover every kind of budget buyer, every use case, and every level of experience.

-If we had to pick one? **Start with the Civivi Elementum if you can swing $45.** The D2 steel, smooth action, and quality build will keep you happy well past your first year of carrying.
-If $25 is your number, the Kershaw Cryo gives you the most knife for the money at that price point.
+If we had to pick one?
+Start with the Civivi Elementum if you can swing ~$45.
+The D2 steel, smooth action, and quality build will keep you happy well past your first year of carrying.
+If you want to spend less, the Kershaw Link gives you a fast, confident assisted opener at a lower price point.

 Either way, just pick one and start carrying it.
 That's the whole game.